TobiasJacob/geop/README.md

 Documentation: [Modern Brep Kernel Book](https://tobiasjacob.github.io/geop/)

 - :white_check_mark: **Testing and documenting as a book:** CAD Kernels are hard to debug and to explain, as the algorithms become very theoretical.
-This is what the modern-brep-kernel-book is for.
+This is what the [Modern Brep Kernel Book](https://tobiasjacob.github.io/geop/) is for.
 The graphics do not only serve as a visual representation of the algorithms, but also as a way to test them.
 The book is written in markdown and is meant to be an introduction for new developers and users.
 - :speech_balloon: **Accurate results:** Makes use of Rusts expressive type system to ensure correctness.
 For example, the intersection result of two lines is
     ```rust
     pub enum LineLineIntersection {